PuzzleCraft: Exploration-Aware Curriculum Learning for Puzzle-Based RLVR in VLMs: Related Work

-\textbf{Existing challenges with GRPO.} A growing body of work examines failure modes of CoT-enabled VLMs under GRPO-style training~\cite{jiang2025mmecotbenchmarkingchainofthoughtlarge, liao2025long-perceptual}.
-From an optimization perspective, vanilla GRPO is largely \emph{difficulty-agnostic}: when rollouts within a group become homogeneous, group-relative advantages collapse toward zero~\cite{wang2025anglesdontlieunlocking, guo2025observe-r1, wang2025dumpautomateddistributionlevelcurriculum}.
-Sparse rewards further exacerbate this effect~\cite{xia2025visionary-r1, chen2025grpo-care}.
-Recent approaches address these issues via offline/online curricula or by proposing more efficient or stabilized GRPO variants~\cite{jiang2025vcrlvariancebasedcurriculumreinforcement, hammoud2025trainlongthinkshort, zheng2025groupsequencepolicyoptimization}.
-On the interpretability side, chain-of-thought exposes phenomena such as hallucination~\cite{sun2025detectionmitigationhallucinationlarge, han2025selfconsistencyfreelunchreducing}, perception errors~\cite{wang2025perception-aware, ding2025vtperception-r1, chen2025perception-reasoning}, shortcutting~\cite{xia2025visionary-r1}, overthinking, and \emph{reasoning–answer inconsistency}~\cite{shen2025mitigating, yao2025reasoningmodelspronehallucination}.
-Prior reports note that faithfulness can initially improve during GRPO but later plateau or degrade, motivating closer monitoring of post-training dynamics~\cite{chen2025reasoningmodelsdontsay}.
-Complementary work proposes consistency-aware objectives or auxiliary checks to better couple the final answer with the reasoning chain~\cite{chen2025grpo-care, huang2025answer-consistent}.
-In our setting, we observe that vanilla GRPO on visual puzzles exhibits worsening consistency over training.
-We therefore track a dedicated consistency metric throughout post-training, study its relationship with downstream accuracy, and find that curriculum learning improves consistency; combined with a lightweight consistency-aware GRPO variant, the gains are further amplified.
+\textbf{Consistency drift in reasoning.} A recently highlighted failure mode of CoT is reasoning--answer inconsistency, where the final answer is not supported by the reasoning trace~\cite{shen2025mitigating, yao2025reasoningmodelspronehallucination}.
+Prior work reports that faithfulness can improve early during GRPO-style training but later degrade, motivating closer monitoring of post-training dynamics~\cite{chen2025reasoningmodelsdontsay}.
+Complementary methods propose consistency-aware objectives or auxiliary checks that better couple the final answer to the reasoning chain~\cite{chen2025grpo-care, huang2025answer-consistent}.
+In our setting, we observe the same trend in visual puzzle post-training: vanilla GRPO exhibits worsening consistency over time.
+We therefore introduce a simple diagnostic metric tracked throughout training, and find that our exploration-aware curriculum mitigates the decline.
+When combined with a lightweight consistency-aware GRPO variant (GRPO-CARE~\cite{chen2025grpo-care}), the gains in both consistency and downstream performance are further amplified.